President & CEO

 Director of Finance

-Danielle joined the AAWL team in April 2015 and has brought 18 years of experience to the Accounting Dept. She is thrilled to have found an opportunity where she can combine her accounting skills and love for animals.
+Danielle joined the AAWL team in April 2015 bringing with her years of experience in Accounting.
+She is thrilled to have found an opportunity where she can combine her love for animals and her career.
 Danielle has been through the complete volunteer orientation and kennel training at the main shelter.
 On any given day you can find her socializing with a shelter dog (and the occasional cat) in need, welcoming them into her office for some quiet time.
-She loves to spend time gardening with her husband and their two rescue dogs – Gambit, a German Shepherd/Rottweiler mix and Winky, a one-eyed, Labrador Retriever/Terrier mix.
+She enjoys playing the piano, gardening with her husband and spending time with their two rescue dogs – Gambit, a German Shepherd/Rottweiler mix and Winky, a one-eyed, Labrador Retriever/Terrier mix.

 Director of Volunteers & Special Events

 Originally from Northern California, Whitney moved to Arizona where she graduated from Arizona State University.
 Before joining AAWL in 2014, Whitney led the marketing and special events department of a local publishing company where she helped produce 13 events, eight magazines and two Expos annually.
 Prior to that, she was involved in a variety of event management activities which included weddings, parties, charity auctions, sports and travel events and business award ceremonies.
 Whitney is so happy to be able to work at a job she loves, for a cause she loves, at AAWL.

 Whitney and her husband, Tyler, live in Tempe with their AAWL Alumni, a cat named Vladimir Tostada, and a pittie named Evie Enchilada...plus a long list of foster dogs, cats, puppies and kittens are visiting the Steele home at any given time.
 When not working, they enjoy Whitney's parents' ranch in the Texas hill country.